Line 5 Eglinton: Tunnelling (2010–2015)

-In February 2020, Metrolinx announced that the line would not open until "well into 2022", a delay from the previous target of September 2021.
-This was despite Metrolinx reaching a settlement with Crosslinx the previous year, paying the consortium $237 million to commit to a September 2021 deadline.
+The next month, Metrolinx announced that the line would not open until "well into 2022", a delay from the previous target of September 2021.
+This was despite Metrolinx reaching a settlement with Crosslinx the previous year and paying the consortium $237 million to commit to a September 2021 deadline.
 Metrolinx cited reasons for the delay: Crosslinx had started work nine months late, and had been slow to finalize some aspects of the design.
-Also, at Eglinton station, pipes embedded in concrete built in the 1950s were discovered in a position that impeded excavation for the Crosstown under Line 1 Yonge–University.

-In early March 2020, the provincial government announced it would provide $3 million in aid to local merchants negatively affected by Crosstown construction near their businesses.
-The Ministry of Transportation and Metrolinx also announced that they would look into an earlier, partial opening of the Crosstown line.
+In March 2020, the provincial government announced it would provide $3 million in aid to local merchants negatively affected by Crosstown construction near their businesses.
+The Ministry of Transportation and Metrolinx also announced that they would look into an earlier, partial opening of the line.

-By March 2020, Crosslinx had installed the first passenger-waiting shelter on the surface section of the line at the Pharmacy stop.
-The shelters were pre-fabricated and hoisted into position on the LRT boarding platform.

-On March 9, 2020, Crosslinx began work to extract tunnel boring machines Dennis and Lea at Duplex Avenue, one block west of Yonge Street.

-On May 4, 2020, Metrolinx reported the first test trip by a light rail vehicle (LRV) in a Line 5 tunnel.
-The trip was from the maintenance and storage facility to just short of the platform at the underground Keelesdale station.
+The same month, Crosslinx installed the first passenger-waiting shelter on the surface section of the line at the Pharmacy stop.
+On May 4, 2020, Metrolinx reported the first test trip by a light rail vehicle in a Line 5 tunnel.
+The trip was from the maintenance and storage facility to just short of the underground Keelesdale station.
 The test run was to check clearances, trackwork, and overhead power and communications; it involved several movements in and out of the tunnel at speeds of up to 25 km/h.